 Set on beautiful Playa de los Muertos, La Palapa Restaurant & Lounge is an award-winning gourmet lair that marries a casual beachside atmosphere with a sophisticated, globally-influenced menu.
 Have a tropical cocktail at the bar then settle in to sample dishes like ahi tuna tartare or slow braised duck rolled in corn tortillas and served with a habanero sauce.
 Diners can also opt to have a romantic candlelit private dinner set up on the sand.

 Cheerful floral patterned oilcloth table covers, simple wooden tables and chairs, colorful folk art, and a tree-filled courtyard around which the tables are placed give El Arrayán the feel of a traditional Mexican "fonda" eatery.
 The fare is also traditional Mexican but with some inventive variations.
-Try the signature El Arrayán margarita, made with the fruit from which the restaurant gets its name, the grasshopper tacos, and shrimp in peanut mole sauce.
+Try the signature El Arrayán margarita, made with the fruit from which the restaurant gets its name, and shrimp in peanut mole sauce.
 All items on the menu are gluten-free, and they are happy to make vegetarian variations, including a vegetarian version of cochinita pibil, a traditional Yucatecan pulled pork dish.

 Craft beer, fresh oysters, and a gorgeous view of the ocean are some of the main draws of La Cerveceria Union, but they also serve a variety of margaritas and micheladas, other seafood dishes as well as other meat and vegetarian options like a portobello mushroom burger and sweet potato fries.
 The open-air dining area allows you to enjoy breezes off the ocean while you enjoy your meal looking out over the Malecón.